Samuel Oppong (Austrian footballer)

-Samuel Oppong (born 12 May 1998) is a footballer who plays as a forward for FCM Traiskirchen.
+Samuel Oppong (born 12 May 1998) is a footballer who plays as a forward for Wiener Sport-Club.
 Born in Ghana, he has represented Austria internationally at youth levels U16 through U18.

 Club career

 Oppong made his Austrian Football First League debut for FC Blau-Weiß Linz on 11 August 2017 in a game against SV Ried.

 In the summer 2020, Oppong moved to Austrian Regionalliga club FC Marchfeld Donauauen.